piyalidas10/TypeScript-Interview-Questions-Answers/README.md

 ```
 | No. | Questions                                                                                                                                                         |
 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |
-| 38  |  Can you extend interface in TypeScript? <br><br>
-Interfaces in TypeScript are a powerful way to define contracts within your code and they can be extended using the extends keyword.
-This is one of the most straightforward methods to extend a type.
-extends is used for class inheritance, allowing a class to inherit properties and methods from another class.
+| 38  |  Can you extend interface in TypeScript? <br><br> <strong>Interfaces</strong> in TypeScript are a powerful way to define contracts within your code and they can be extended using the extends keyword.
+This is one of the most straightforward methods to extend a type. <br/> <strong>extends</strong> is used for class inheritance, allowing a class to inherit properties and methods from another class.
 ```
 interface Person {
   name: string